 Instructions

-• Prep.
-To a non-reactive pot, add 1 lb Jalapeno peppers (sliced), 1 cup Water, 1 cup White vinegar, 1 tbsp Kosher salt or sea salt, 2 tsp Sugar, and crushed garlic.
+- Prep.
+To a non-reactive pot, add 1 lb Jalapeno peppers (sliced), 1 cup Water, 1 cup White vinegar, 1 tablespoon Kosher salt or sea salt, 2 teaspoon Sugar, and crushed garlic.
 Turn the heat on high.

 Video